HPCurtis/BE_sentiment_analysis/README.md

 ![wordcloud](vis/word_cloud.png)

 ### Success
-Overall the efforts invested by the various indivdauls to save Bachata Exchagne were succesful with its return to London dance scene confirmed.
+Overall the efforts invested by the various indivduals to save Bachata Exchagne were succesful with its return to London dance scene confirmed.